-- Change a Java Card PIN - Select the card reader

-NOTE: The card reader uses both Java Cards and smart cards.
+- Change a Java Card PIN - Select the card reader or smart card keyboard - NOTE: The card reader uses both Java Cards and smart cards.
 This feature is available if you have more than one card reader on the computer.

 Changing a Java Card PIN